"

 2 Why Now?

-People Analytics is not necessarily a new phenomenon.
+People Analytics is not a new phenomenon.
 The study of people at work has been around for hundreds of years and has long been studied in fields such as management science and industrial/organizational psychology.
 And many companies have been providing reports and metrics about the people who work in their organization for decades.
+However, the increasing accessibility of data about people, the availability of tools and technology, and the shift in expectations from organizations and employees are new advancements that have led to the rise of People Analytics as a function and career field.

-The world is becoming more and more data driven every moment; Statista estimates the world will generate 181 zettabytes of data by 2025!
-(That’s 181 billion terabyte hard drives of data or 12 trillion 2-hour long movies streamed in 4k!)
+The world becomes more data-driven every moment; Statista estimates the world will generate 181 zettabytes of data by 2025!
+(That’s 12 trillion 2-hour-long movies streamed in 4k!)
 And, the world of work is not immune to this data growth.
-People analytics provides insights for a world full of data, uncertainty, unanswered questions, and ambiguity – now is that time.
+People analytics provides insights into a world full of data, uncertainty, unanswered questions, and ambiguity.

 License